 Student Records

+Disclosure to Representatives for Federal or State Program Purposes

+Personally identifiable student information may be released to those other than employees who are designated by the Superintendent in connection with audit, evaluation, enforcement, or compliance activities regarding Federal or State programs.
+Such designation must be executed in writing with the authorized representative and specify information as required by 34 CFR Part 99.35.

+Duty to Report

+If it is determined that the District cannot comply with any part of FERPA or its implementing regulations due to a conflict with state or local law, the District must notify the Family Policy Compliance Office (FPCO) within forty-five (45) days of the determination and provide the text and citation of the conflicting law.

 Directory Information

 The Superintendent/designee is authorized to release Board-approved student directory information.
-Approved “directory information” shall be: name, address, phone number, date and place of birth, major field of study, participation in officially recognized activities and sports, photograph/picture, grade level, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and most recent educational institution attended.
+Approved “directory information” shall be: name, address, phone number, date and place of birth, student’s school email address, major field of study, participation in officially recognized activities and sports, photograph/picture, grade level, weight and height of members of athletic teams, dates of attendance, degrees, honors and awards received, and most recent educational institution attended.
 Any eligible student or parent/guardian who does not wish to have directory information released shall notify the Superintendent/designee in writing within thirty (30) calendar days after receiving notification of FERPA rights.

+The District allows for disclosure of directory information only to specific parties for specific purposes.
+Such limitations are specified in the student directory information notification.

 Unless the parent/guardian or secondary school student requests in writing that the District not release such information, the student’s name, address, and telephone number (if listed) shall be released to Armed Forces recruiters upon their request.

 Surveys of Protected Information